-The public realm refers to spaces that are both publicly owned and publicly accessible.
-This Specific Plan regulates the portion of the public realm directly adjacent to private development, between the parcel line and the roadway.
-This space is comprised of sidewalks, parkways, and street trees, and often includes other amenities such as seating, bicycle parking, bus shelters, and trash receptacles.
+The public realm refers to spaces that are publicly owned and/or publicly accessible.
+This Specific Plan regulates the portion of the public realm between private development and the roadway, typically comprised of sidewalks, parkways, street trees, and other amenities such as seating, bicycle parking, bus shelters, and trash receptacles.
+Other portions of the public realm such as the roadway are designed, regulated, and maintained by various other City departments and planning documents.
+Map 2.2-1: Lincoln Avenue Specific Plan Subareas